twitchtv/twirp/docs/intro.md

 }
 ```

 And voila!
-Now you can user the auto-generated **Client** to make remote calls to your new service:
+Now you can use the auto-generated **Client** to make remote calls to your new service:

 ```go
 package main